crypto-org-chain/chain-docs/docs/resources/technical-glossary.md

 NFT represents uniquely identifiable tokens with common use cases such as art, gaming, and asset ownership.
 NFTs are tokenized versions of digital or real-world assets.
 They function as verifiable proofs of authenticity and ownership within a blockchain network.

-**Nonce (of a staking address)**

-The nonce is the number of transactions that have the witness of the staking address.
-It also serves as an important safety precaution for preventing [replay attacks](https://en.wikipedia.org/wiki/Replay_attack).

 #### P